 Supplementing fatty acids is another option to prevent and manage skin disease.
 Omega-3 fatty acids DHA and EPA are found in fish oil.
-These fatty acids not only have anti-inflammatory properties, but also help promote a healthy skin barrier, making your dog less susceptible to allergens and infection.
+These fatty acids not only have anti-inflammatory properties, but they also help promote a healthy skin barrier, making your dog less susceptible to allergens and infection.
 A small amount of topical aloe vera gel directly from an aloe vera plant can help soothe damaged skin and decrease itching on your dog’s skin, but don’t use a commercial aloe vera gel made for your human skin on your dog.
 You can find soothing aloe vera skin spray for dogs that’s formulated to be safe if they should lick it.

 Hot spots are an itchy and painful problem for your dog and may become a recurring issue if the underlying condition is not addressed.
 Fortunately, with good management, your dog’s hot spot should resolve quickly and will not result in any permanent damage.